3 Steps to Better Legal Intakes at Your Client-Centered Firm

 Think both short term and long term:

 Remember not to take your clients for granted.
 Many of them are quite forgiving, but avoid the tendency to focus on the squeaky wheels and put the quiet clients on hold.
 All clients can impact your reputation and the reputation of your firm.
 So, think beyond the instant case to the overall health and perception of your practice.
-Having a reputation for timeliness, genuine concern, and fair billing practices will yield tremendous benefits in the long term.
+Having a reputation for timeliness and genuine concern will yield tremendous benefits in the long term.

 Track the client’s journey throughout:

 How long is each stage taking?
 How often is your firm communicating with the client?
 What is your timeline for resolving the case?
 Here, you can once again make your life easier through legal tech: GrowPath’s Progress Timeline lays out case headway through various stages, the duration of each stage, and the team member who moved it to the next stage.
 It’s tools like these that will bring your client engagement to the next level.

 It’s easy to maintain the status quo and rationalize that your business model is fine as is.
 But there’s no doubt that new technology and a culture of innovation can push your legal intakes, client retention, and client satisfaction to the next level.
 Consumers and clients think the technology exists to get them better answers in a more timely manner.
 Therefore, law firms that can meet these expectations gain a serious competitive edge.

 It’s human instinct to resist change; even if change is embraced, the sheer number of options in measuring and collecting business intelligence can be overwhelming.
 And, of course, change isn’t always cheap.
 The answer is to start small, have a clear action plan, and keep the client forever in mind.